 To make these shading lessons more challenging, I asked the students to consider the Cubist technique of showing different viewpoints, so to think about light and perspective and how they could achieve this in their artwork.
 The students aimed to treat each individual shape on their drawing as separate, then added shading / tones to each section and in different directions.

-The outcomes from this part of the were excellent!
+The outcomes from this part of the scheme of learning were excellent!
 You could easily change the materials from using pencil to another medium (even coloured pencils) if that’s what your art students are more confident with.
 I added a challenge for some students to work in pen if they were ahead.

 Next up I started to focus on introducing colour theory- I was really pleased to come across a fantastic artist called Mary Swanzy, her Cubism artwork is beautiful and absolutely perfect for this project!